HackBulgaria/Programming101-3/week11-Advanced-Python/generators/README.md

 ```

 ## Book Reader
-You have some text file.
+You have some text files.
 They represent a book.
 Our book contains chapters.
 Each chapter starts with ``#`` at the beginning of the line.
 (Markdown book)

 Our book is made of many files.
-Each file have its number ``001.txt, 002.txt, 003.txt``
+Each file has its number ``001.txt, 002.txt, 003.txt``

-Each file may contains one or more chapters.
+Each file may contain one or more chapters.

 ``Link to the book``

+[Link to the book](Book.zip) has no title attribute.

 Write a program that displays on the console each chapter.
 You can only move forwards using the ``space button``.

-Try not to load the hole book in the memory.
+Try not to load the whole book in the memory.
 Use generator!